 Section 5.
-The Employer will provide the Lodge Treasurer with a monthly report showing the Employee's name and amount deducted.
+The Employer will provide, at the request of the Lodge Treasurer, a report detailing the Employee's name and amount of dues deducted for the month being requested.
 All deductions refundable at the time of termination or resignation will be refunded by the Lodge.